A Ruelle Operator for continuous time Markov Chains: Introduction

-We refer the reader to [CL] for a Thermodynamic view of $C^*$-Algebras which include concepts like pressure, entropy, etc..

-We believe it will be important in the analysis of certain $C^*$ algebras associated to continuous time dynamical systems a characterization of KMS states by means of the above theorem.
-We point out, however, that we are able to show this theorem for a certain $\rho_V$ just for a quite simple function $V$ as above.
-In a forthcoming paper we will consider more general potentials $V$.
+The above functional equation is a natural generalization (for continuous time) of the similar one presented in [EL1] and [EL2].
+We believe it will be important in the analysis of certain $C^*$ algebras, generated by the operators $\al$ and $\cL$, specially concerning the characterization of KMS states.
+We point out however that we are able to show this property of $\rho_V$ just for a quite simple function $V$ as above.